google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 Following are the conditions to enable skip-the-sheet:

-1. Only one payment method identifier is specified in the `PaymentRequest` constructor.
-The payment method identifier must be URL-based.
+1. There is only a single payment handler (installed or JIT installable) with full delegation support (i.e. only a single available payment handler can provide all merchant requested information including shipping address and/or contact information whenever needed).
-2. No shipping address or contact info are requested in the `PaymentRequest` constructor.
+2. The available payment handler with full delegation should support a requested URL-based payment method.
-3. `show()` is called with a user gesture.
+3. `show()` is triggered with a user gesture.

 See a skip-the-sheet example here:
 [https://rsolomakhin.github.io/pr/skip-ui/](https://rsolomakhin.github.io/pr/skip-ui/)